joshcanhelp/josh-to-11/content/post/94-josh-can-help-helpful-web-strategy-links-for-july-10th.md

 wpid: 895
 ---

-# Josh Can Help: Helpful web strategy links for July 10th

 This is a new thing I’m going to be doing every Friday.
 I bookmark and [Tweet](http://twitter.com/joshcanhelp) out a lot of different links for various reasons.
 I keep everything generally related to understanding web strategy for small businesses but I’ve been known to tangent a bit.
 Every Friday, I’m going to collect the best links I’ve saved and sent out and list out the ones I think the are the most useful.